Universiteit Leiden

 Digital Lab

-The Digital Lab@Veth in P.J.
-Veth 1.07 is designed for staff and students who are looking for a place to work, experiment, and find support for their digital research.
+You can find the Digital Lab on the ground floor of the Huizinga building (room: 0.09) on the Leiden University campus in Leiden.
+The Digital Lab is part of a collection of labs designed for staff and students who require a place to work, experiment, and find support for their digital research.

 Humanities research and education have an important role to play in our increasingly digital world.
-The Digital Lab@Veth is part of a multi-pronged strategy by the Faculty’s Centre for Digital Humanities (LUCDH) that is designed to help all of us meet the challenges and opportunities that come with this role.
+The Digital Lab is part of a multi-pronged strategy by the Faculty’s Centre for Digital Humanities (LUCDH) that is designed to help all of us meet the challenges and opportunities that come with this role.

 Maybe you are a member of staff or a student who is already well-versed in digital media and tools but need advanced equipment and a community of specialists to take your work to the next level?
 Or are you someone who would like to learn how to bring digital methods into your scholarly practice but need a place to learn and experiment and a support group to start?
-Or do you need a user-friendly Studio to record your next podcast.
+Or do you need a user-friendly studio to record your next podcast.
 Then this is the place for you.

 • 2 graphically capable desktops (for e.g. intensive multimedia work, crunching through bigger datasets, and projects that require installation of specific software or programming environments)